pandorabok/sandom-api/readme.md

-# Beefy API
+# Sami API

-API that powers [Beefy Finance](https://app.beefy.finance).
-You can find the repo for the frontend [here](https://github.com/beefyfinance/beefy-app).
+API that powers [Sami Finance](https://app.sami.finance).
+You can find the repo for the frontend [here](https://github.com/samifinance/sami-app).

 ---